jenilgandhi2111/jenilgandhi2111/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=jenilgandhi2111)

 I am currently a student at Dharmsinh Desai University Nadiad India.
-I love making web apps, deep learning models.
+I love making web apps, deep learning models, rapid APIs, distributed systems and a lot more related to tech.

 I try to focus on "attention to detail".